Cookstown High School: Sport

 Sport is a fundamental part of life at the high school, with football, netball, hockey, rugby union, cross-country running and athletics being offered and regularly promoted.

 The school is known for its preference for hockey.
-In previous seasons (most notably 2008–09), the 1st XI have won the McCullough Cup and Burney Cup, both for the second year running, beating Sullivan Upper School and Banbridge Academy in the finals respectively.
-However the school lost their Irish Schools crown after losing 3-2 to St. Andrew's College, Dublin.
-They were to avenge this defeat at the inaugural John Waring All Ireland Schoolboys Championship's final, where they defeated St. Andrew's College in the final by 2 goals.
+In the 2008–2009 season, the 1st XI won both the McCullough Cup and Burney Cup for the second year running, beating Sullivan Upper School and Banbridge Academy in the finals respectively.
+However, the school lost their Irish Schools crown after losing 3–2 to St. Andrew's College, Dublin.
+They reversed this result at the inaugural John Waring All Ireland Schoolboys Championship's final, defeating St. Andrew's College in the final by 2 goals.

 In the 2006–2007 season, the boys' first team reached the semi-final of both the McCullough Cup and the All Ireland Schoolboys Hockey Championship, and the final of the Burney Cup.

-In the 2007–2008 season, the boys' first team won the All Ireland Schoolboys Hockey Championship when they defeated the holders Banbridge Academy by four goals to two in the final.
+In the 2007–2008 season, the boys' first team won the All Ireland Schoolboys Hockey Championship when they defeated the holders, Banbridge Academy, 4-2 in the final.
 This was followed six weeks later by a penalty shoot-out victory over the same opponents in the final of the McCullough Cup.
-The boys capped a terrific season by completing the treble by winning the Burney Cup against the Royal and Prior School.
+The boys capped their season through completing the treble, by winning the Burney Cup against the Royal and Prior School.
 This marked the first season the school had achieved this feat.

-In the 2023-2024 season, the boys' U13 team won the Bannister Bowl on penalty shootouts, after drawing 2-2 with Friends' School, Lisburn.
+In the 2023–2024 season, the boys' U13 team won the Bannister Bowl on penalty shootouts, after drawing 2-2 with Friends' School, Lisburn.
 Soon afterwards, the boys' U14 team won a seventh Ferris Cup title after winning 2-1 against the Royal Belfast Academical Institution.
 The boys' U15 team marked the school's 13th Richardson Cup victory after yet again winning 2-1 against the Royal Belfast Academical Institution, marking the first time that the high school had held a treble in junior hockey.

-In the 2024-2025 season, the school achieved a second consecutive treble in junior hockey, after their various boys' teams won the Bannister Cup, the Ferris Cup in a stunning 7-0 victory against Banbridge Academy, and the Richardson Cup.
+In the 2024–2025 season, the school achieved a second consecutive treble in junior hockey, after their various boys' teams won the Bannister Cup, the Ferris Cup in a 7-0 victory against Banbridge Academy, and the Richardson Cup.